michaelyatco/choredoor/ChoreDoorMaster.md

 Refresh the page and see all the elements now on the same line.

 Task: 'Instructions' is still hard to see.
-Expand on your knowledge of __CSS__ to improve your title!
+Utilize your knowledge of __CSS__ to improve your title!

-Look to your `instructions-title` selector and pair these properties with their respective values:
+Look to your `instructions-title` CSS selector and pair these properties with their respective values:

 * font-size - 18px
 * color - #00ffff